 We asked one of the tuktuk drivers to get to Baphuon so to fetch our other friends.
 A little later, he went back along with our friends.
 We then left the area and hopped into the next temple.

 Situated at the east side of the Gate of Victory of Angkor Thom, this temple is part of the UNESCO World Heritage Site inscribed by UNESCO in 1992 titled Angkor.

 The temple is said to be as one of the Hindu temples built during the supremacy of Suryavarman II which has been dedicated to Shiva and Vishnu.
-To know more about this temple, you may visit this link.

 Located between the Gate of Victory of Angkor Thom and East Baray is where Ta Keo is.
 It is just a few minutes away from Thommanon for the temple to be reached.
 Ta Keo is a temple-mountain which is said to be the first one to be built exclusively of sandstone.
-To know more about this temple, you may visit this link.

 Because all of us are already exhausted, my friends didn’t bother to enter the temple anymore and just stared the whole piece of it from the outside.
 But when I finally regained a little energy by resting for a couple of minutes under the tree, I went inside the temple and had a quick look of it.
 I wasn’t able to get to the summit of the temple anymore as I couldn’t be able to exert more effort anymore to step up but the view of the east side of the temple was so incredible which made my quick visit inside of it very rewarding already.